Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Preliminaries

 \subsection{A Kernel Estimator}

 To describe our test statistic, we must first define \emph{mean embedding} of a distribution.
 Consider a symmetric positive-definite kernel $\kappa( \cdot, \cdot): \R^d \times \R^d \to \R$ with associated reproducing kernel Hilbert space $\mathcal{H}$.
-The \textit{mean embedding} of a distribution function $F$ with support $\Omega$ is defined via
+Let $\mathcal{P}$ denote the set of probability distributions on $\R^d$.
+The \textit{mean embedding} of a distribution function $F$ is defined via